AnassBe34/darija_voice_translation/README.md

 # Darija Voice Translation

-This project provides a comprehensive solution for transcribing and translating Darija (Moroccan Arabic) audio into text.
-It consists of two main components:
+This project transcribes and translates Darija (Moroccan Arabic) audio into text with two main components:

-## 1. Audio Transcription Model
-Uses the `Wav2Vec2-large-XLSR-53` model, a state-of-the-art model for speech recognition, to transcribe Darija audio into accurate text.
+1. **Audio Transcription Model**:Utilizes the Wav2Vec2-large-XLSR-53 model, a state-of-the-art model for speech recognition, fine-tuned on a Darija Dataset, to transcribe audio into accurate text.

-## 2. Translation Model
-Leverages a fine-tuned version of `Helsinki-NLP/opus-mt-ar-en`, trained on the `None` dataset (`darija-latin-to-english-new`), to translate the transcriptions from Darija into English.
+2. **Translation Model**: Leverages a fine-tuned version of Helsinki-NLP/opus-mt-ar-en, trained on the None dataset, to translate the transcriptions from Darija into English.

-## Data Collection and Preparation
-The repository includes essential tools for collecting data from YouTube videos, including audio and their corresponding transcriptions based on video timestamps.
-It offers scripts for cleaning, transforming, and organizing the data to make it suitable for training and fine-tuning the models.
+The repository also includes essential tools for collecting data from YouTube videos, including audio and their corresponding transcriptions based on video timestamps.
+It offers scripts for cleaning, transforming, and organizing the data to make it suitable for training and fine-tuning the the Wav2Vec2-large-XLSR-53 model.

-## Simple App
-A simple app is provided that enables users to upload audio files and receive both transcriptions and translations in a straightforward interface.
+A simple app is also provided that enables users to upload audio files and receive both transcriptions and translations in a straightforward interface.

 ---